-Cullingham CI, Moehrenschlager A (accepted) Genetics of a reintroduced swift fox population highlights the need for integrated conservation between neighbouring countries.
+Cullingham CI, Moehrenschlager A (2019) Genetics of a reintroduced swift fox population highlights the need for integrated conservation between neighbouring countries.
 Animal Conservation

-Dupuis JR, Cullingham CI, Nielsen SC, Sperling FAH (accepted) Environmental effects on gene flow in a species complex of vagile, hilltopping butterflies.
+Dupuis JR, Cullingham CI, Nielsen SC, Sperling FAH (2019) Environmental effects on gene flow in a species complex of vagile, hilltopping butterflies.
 Biological Journal of the Linnean Society

-Burns I, James PMA, Coltman DW, Cullingham CI (accepted) Spatial and genetic structure of the lodgepole × jack pine hybrid zone.
+Burns I, James PMA, Coltman DW, Cullingham CI (2019) Spatial and genetic structure of the lodgepole × jack pine hybrid zone.
 Canadian Journal of Forest Research

-Cullingham CI, Peery RM, Fortier CE, Mahon EL, Cooke JEK, Coltman DW (accepted) Linking genotype to phenotype to identify genetic variation relating to host susceptibility in the mountain pine beetle system.
+Cullingham CI, Peery RM, Fortier CE, Mahon EL, Cooke JEK, Coltman DW (2019) Linking genotype to phenotype to identify genetic variation relating to host susceptibility in the mountain pine beetle system.
 Evolutionary Applications

 Russel T, Cullingham CI, Stothard P, Kommadath A, Herbst A, Coltman DW (2019) Development of a novel mule deer genomic assembly and species-diagnostic SNP panel for assessing introgression in mule deer, white-tailed deer, and their interspecific hybrids.
 G3-Genes Genomes Genetics, 9, 911-919.